Nordgaren/FromSoft-Mod-Language-Patcher/README.md

 1) Drag EXE into English folder of the game you are trying to patch.

-(optional)If you'd like to update existing entries, make a folder named ref inside the fodler with the EXE and add the VANILLA English folder of your game to the ref folder (I.E. ref/ENGLISH for DS1 and ref/engus for DS3)
+(optional)If you'd like to update existing entries, make a folder named ref inside the foler with the EXE and add the VANILLA English folder of your game to the ref folder (I.E. ref/ENGLISH for DS1 and ref/engus for DS3)

 Run the EXE.